HiraMichael/HCI-project/Project diary.md

 - After the Think-Aloud process, a NASA-TLX survey was filled out by the participant.
 - Identified issue: A damaged bike path, where the street pavement was cracked and broken.
 ![thinkingaloud](images/think_aloud_damaged_street_pavement.jpg)

+# June 03, 2025 - Working on the survey
+- **Updated idea**: A/B testing with the original Mängelmelder serving as A and our prototype serving as B
+- **Dependent variable(s)**
+	- **Subjective ease of categorization**: item measuring self-reported ease of categorization -> difficulty, confidence
+		- One option is to use measurements of post-decision confidence: E.g., Pleskac and Busemeyer had respondents rate their post-decision confidence after completing a task using a keyboard with keys for 50, 60, 70, 80, 90, and 100 percent confidence
+		- NASA-TLX offers measurements concerning...
+			- Mental demand
+			- Physical demand
+			- Temporal demand
+			- Performance
+			- Effort
+			- Frustration
+		- Using NASA-TLX
+			- Has the advantage of employing a tested scale
+			- Has the disadvantage of not directly asking with regard to categorization
+			- If we use it, we would have to make the assumption that e.g., high mental demand is because of categorization.
+It would, however, be exceedingly difficult to show that it is not due to other factors.
+		- Using the confidence scale, could be rephrased in terms of ease of categorization.
+The only disadvantage would be that we are not really using a tested instrument, because we would have to adapt it.
+The advantage would be that we do not establish a link based on a range of assumptions.
+	- **Objective ease of categorization**: Level of agreement with regard to the selected category
+	- Technically, both could be measured with regard to every single picture, but it makes more sense to not do this
+		- Measuring ease of categorization for each picture would introduce many additional and repetitive items, increasing the risk that respondents do not complete the survey
+		- Level of agreement takes indirectly takes into account every picture anyway (and a more specific analysis could be conducted without introducing additional items later on if deemed necessary)
+- **Independent variables**
+	- Assigned **group** as main predictor
+	- Control variables
+		- **Familiarity** with Mangelmelder
+		- **Socio-demographic predictors**
+		- **Order of stimuli**
+		- **Completion time**
+		- **Web/mobile**
+- **Analysis methods**
+	- Probably, linear regression for subjective ease of categorization
+	- Probably, ANOVA for objective ease of categorization

+# June 04, 2025 - Follow-up meeting with Dennis
+- Presentation of progress, i.e. thinking aloud results, scraped data set, Figma prototype, survey idea
+- Discussion about which algorithms to use for clustering (e.g., BERT topic modeling, K-means clustering, T-SNE)